platvampb/react-tutorial/README.md

 Take a look at the `CompleteLink` component.
 It has declared a `onClick` event on the `div` element and have assigned the `completeStep` method to handle the event.
 Read the `completeSte` method definition, and the code in `Completed` component.
 Now take a guess what the method does.

-**action** Now uncomment the `<CompletLink/>` line in `AppBody`.
+**Action** Now uncomment the `<CompletLink/>` line in `AppBody`.
 You should be able to see a new line "Click to complete!" in your browser.
 What happens when you click on it?

 Nothing?

-**action** Open the debug console of your browser and click on the line again.
+**Action** Open the debug console of your browser and click on the line again.
 You should be able to see the line "I am clicked!" in the console output.

 You should also see an error message that says: "Cannot assign to read only property 'completed' of object '#<Object>'"